County Route 519 (New Jersey): Route description

 The route crosses into Hampton Township and becomes Conrads Corner Road as it passes rural areas of residences, heading northeast.
 CR 519 curves north and crosses the Paulinskill Valley Trail before it enters woodland and turns northeast again.
 The road enters farmland and makes a sharp turn west-northwest to cross the Paulins Kill.
 A short distance later, the route turns north onto Branchville-Lawson Road and enters Frankford Township.
 CR 519 passes through forested areas with some homes prior to entering Branchville and becoming Newton Avenue.
 The route crosses US 206 before making a turn west onto Mill Street.
 The road passes a mix of residences and businesses as it reaches the center of Branchville, where CR 519 turns northeast onto Wantage Avenue.
 The road passes more homes before crossing back into Frankford Township, at which point it passes through a forest.
 The route makes a turn north onto Branchville-Lewisburg Road, with Wantage Avenue continuing to the northeast as CR 629.
 CR 519 passes some homes before entering a mix of woods and farms, curving northeast again.

 Upon crossing into Wantage Township, the road makes a turn to the east and passes a mix of homes and businesses as well as the Space Farms Zoo and Museum.
 CR 519 heads northeast into more farmland as it comes to a turn north onto Colesville-Lusscroft Road.
 The route runs through more rural areas with some residential development, eventually making a bend to the northeast.
 CR 519 continues to an intersection with Route 23, where it turns north for a concurrency with that route.
 The two routes pass through forested areas with some homes until CR 519 splits from Route 23 by heading north on Greenville Road.
 This road carries the route north, entering dense forests and crossing the Appalachian Trail before it comes to the New York border.
 At the state line, CR 519 ends and the road continues into Orange County, New York as CR 55.

 History

 From Mill Street, starting about 250 feet northwest of its current intersection (following realignment in the 1970s from Spring Street) with Water Street at Trinity Street in Newton, to the currently-named Morris Turnpike in Hampton Township, CR 519 follows the route of the former Morris (and Sussex) Turnpike.

+In Warren County, CR 519 used to follow County Route 620 and County Route 618 to directly serve Belvidere.

 A spur route, County Route 519 Spur, existed which is now Hunterdon County Route 651.

 On June 12, 2014, a truck weighing over 40 ST attempted to cross over a 114-year-old iron pony truss bridge crossing the Lockatong Creek in Kingwood Township causing the bridge to buckle.
 Hunterdon County, which is responsible for maintaining the bridge, closed the bridge to await replacement.
 A new truss bridge and concrete culvert opened on April 1, 2016.